 Mix is one of the most powerful skills a singer can develop.
 Mix will help you access your entire vocal range without breaks, strain, or loss of tone.

-Most singers can discover their mix within a few lessons, but the work of developing and refining this skill is never done.
+Most singers can discover their mix within a few lessons with a vocal coach, but the work of developing and refining this skill is never done.
 Having a daily routine that focuses on keeping your mix balanced will help you sing at your best for many years.